Project Cumulus: Lynmouth

+The amount of rainfall cited by the BBC seems questionable.
+An article from the 1953 Geography Journal cited the rainfall levels to be high, but nothing close to the levels suggested by the BBC article from 2001.

+Comparable floods in the area have been recorded in the past, such as one in 1924.

 A conspiracy theory has circulated that the flood was caused by secret cloud seeding experiments conducted by the Royal Air Force.
-However, noting that the experiments were not secret, that the cloud seeding experiments were at the scale of individual clouds, and that the whole of the southwestern corner of the British Isles was affected by heavy rain at the time, the theory to whether the weather was impacted has been dismissed as "preposterous" by weather expert Philip Eden.
+However, noting that the experiments were not secret, that the cloud seeding experiments were at the scale of individual clouds, and that the whole of the southwestern corner of the British Isles was affected by heavy rain at the time, the theory to whether the weather was impacted has been dismissed as "preposterous" by one weather expert Philip Eden.